Dental Implants – South Austin, TX

 - Once your dental implants are initially placed, they have a 98% success rate, especially when seeing a trusted implant dentist.

 - Dental implants are known to last a lifetime with proper care and maintenance, unlike dentures and fixed bridges that require regular replacement after a few years.

 - You will surprisingly save a lot of money by choosing dental implants simply because you do not need the additional products and services that dentures and fixed bridges require.
 From dental adhesives and specialized cleaning products to frequent relining and replacing of your prosthetic, you will save more in the long run with dental implants.

 Dental implants are a suitable solution for all levels of tooth loss, whether you’re missing just one tooth or an entire arch of teeth.

-If you are missing just one tooth, Dr. Fan will place a single dental implant within your jawbone.
-He’ll place a custom crown on top of the implant to replace the visible portion of your missing tooth.
+If you are missing just one tooth, a single dental implant can be placed within your jawbone.
+Then, Dr. Fan will place a custom dental crown on top of the implant to replace the visible portion of your missing tooth.

 Missing Multiple Teeth

 An implant-supported bridge is ideal for replacing multiple missing teeth in a row.
 Two implants support the bridge, and they’re connected to dental crowns.
 Pontics (artificial teeth) “bridge” the space between the crowns.